Panzerschrek/U-00DC-Sprache-site/overview.md

 Ü has support of reference-variables, fields, function parameters and return values.
 Usage of references is simple - there is no need for manual/boilerplate take reference/dereference operators, like for C pointers or Rust references.
 It is much like in C++.
-But for code simplicity references are not part of type system, rather than part of variable/field declarations, function signatures.
+But for code simplicity references are not part of the type system, rather than a part of variable/field declarations, function signatures.

 ### Assignment/copying model